portuman3/git-basic-exercises/README.md

 Can't think of anything to write.
+More changes.